saturn72/redis-architecture/redis/README.md

   - Data is rarely changes and have insignificant effect or no effect on app's behavior
   - Updating and/or deleting the data insignificant effect or no effect on app's behavior

+- Pros
-- Pros - Simple, trivial and easy to implement
+  - Simple, trivial and easy to implement
+  - Can be used also for non-serialized/non-deserialized objects
 - Cons
   - Inconsist data is returned
   - No sync between instances